-Detailed medical history to determine episodic symptoms of airflow obstruction or hyper-responsiveness like a cough, wheezing, shortness of breath with exercise.
-Next is the physical exam to assess respiratory tract, chest, skin.
-Lastly, reversibility is determined either by an increase in FEV1 of > 12% from baseline age for spirometry.
+Detailed medical history to determine episodic symptoms of airflow obstruction or hyper-responsiveness like a cough, wheezing, and shortness of breath with exercise.
+Next is the physical exam to assess the respiratory tract, chest, and skin.
+Lastly, reversibility is determined either by an increase in FEV1 by greater than 12% from the baseline.

 The individual’s age, gender, height, and race.

 The numbers are presented as percentages of the average expected in someone of the same age, height, sex, and race.

 Lung diseases, pleural cavity, chest wall restriction, or respiratory muscle weakness.

 59. In a restrictive lung disease, what happens to the FEV1/FVC?

 It decreases proportionately, hence the ratio is in the normal range.